 Tougher vehicle testing rules to save lives

 Vehicle checks are fundamental to road safety.
 More than 5 people die on Europe's roads every day in accidents linked to technical failure.
-So today the European Commission has adopted new rules to toughen up the testing regime and widen its scope.
+So on 3 April 2014 the European Union has adopted new rules to toughen up the testing regime and widen its scope.

 Existing EU rules setting minimum standards for vehicle checks date back to 1977, with only minor updates.
 Cars, driver behaviour and technology have developed a lot since then.

 Moreover, many technical defects with serious implications for safety (such as ABS and Electronic Stability Control) are not even checked under current rules.

 The three directives that constitute the roadworthiness package concern

 The new directives